Jacky720/Mathtown/README.md

 This is what it can't do:
 * Most anything with quests (My current objective is to resolve this.)
-* Allow you to buy Territory or Decorations.
+* Allow you to buy Decorations.
 * That's it, but the Quests thing is a biggie.